janedoe941/cafealpha/_posts/2024-12-29-individual-action.md

 ---

 A commonly heard argument takes the following form: "I think [X] is a good idea in principle, but my individual contribution to [X] is too small to be significant, so why bother?"
 Let's call this line of thinking the *appeal to futility*.
-I often hear this argument in relation to veganism—while many non-vegans might concede that avoiding animal products might be desirable in theory, they just don't think that their individual consumption choices have any meaningful impact in light of a globalized world.
+I often hear this argument in relation to veganism—while many non-vegans might concede that avoiding animal products might be desirable in theory, they just don't think that their individual consumption choices have any meaningful impact in a globalized world.
 I would like to examine this argument in more detail, as it contains an important truth while also being quite flawed when taken at face value.

 ## Examining the appeal to futility